frenchsoup/FieldCommand/README.md

 # FieldCommand: Baseball Defense Planner

 FieldCommand is a lightweight, web-based tool designed for baseball coaches to plan and visualize defensive strategies.
 Easily drag players, draw plays, and save strategies for your team.
-Built as a proof-of-concept, we’re actively seeking feedback to improve the app for the baseball coaching community.
+Built as a proof-of-concept, we’d love your feedback to shape FieldCommand into the ultimate tool for baseball coaches!

 ## Live Demo